 - Place the carrot shreds in a mixing bowl and toss with the vinaigrette.

-- Consume within an hour.
+- Consume within an hour of preparing for best results.

 Make Your Carrot Salad a Meal

-To the basic carrot salad recipe, add the following:
+To the basic carrot salad, add:

-- 1 organic chopped tomato
+- 1 organic tomato, chopped

 - 1 organic bell pepper, chopped

-- 1-2 hard-boiled eggs
+- 1 or 2 hard-boiled eggs

 Chopped Carrot Salad